 The Department of Computer Science prepares students for these roles by offering a Bachelor of Science in Computer Science (B.S.C.S.) degree, a Bachelor of Arts (B.A.) degree with a major in Computer Science, a Bachelor of Science in Informatics (B.S.I.) degree with a major in bioinformatics, a Master of Science in Computer Science, an Online Master of Science in Computer Science, and a Doctor of Philosophy in Computer Science.

 A Computer Science minor is offered for students in other programs.

-The mission of the Computer Science Department is to provide a transformational educational experience in a Christian context through personalized instruction, advanced scholarship, professional practice, and service that prepares our graduates for lifelong learning and ethically responsible leadership in the field.
+The mission of the Computer Science Department is to provide a transformational educational experience in a Christian context through personalized mentoring and instruction, advanced scholarship, professional practice, and service that prepares our graduates for lifelong learning and ethically responsible leadership in the field.

-We seek to be the preeminent Computer Science Department in the country, known for quality education and leading edge research.
+We seek to be an outstanding Computer Science Department, known for quality education and leading edge research.